PinsonJulien/EAFC-Web-Development-Exam-Project-Frontend/README.md

 Currently none.

 ## Features to implement
+- when accessing protected page : check if the XSRF cookie is set;
+  - if any request times out the token; delete from the cookies, and redirect to /login.
+- reset the csrf cookie if the login/register failed.

 - Register : Mark invalid the email on 422 error
   - Store every failed attempt in a Set to ensure uniqueness. (trigger validation after insert)
   - Check every input. (with custom validator ?)